 - 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab (Academic Honesty section). - 2.
-The student's formative or summative criterion-based work will be awarded Zero without a re-submit option.
-The subject teacher will email parents and the student about the case and remind that a "Zero" summative assessment will negatively affect the end of the semester Grade.
-The end semester Grade may be N/A "not applicable". - 3.
+The student's Formative or Summative Criterion-based work will be awarded Zero without a re-submit option.
+The subject teacher will email parents and the student about the case and remind them that a "Zero" Summative Assessment will negatively affect the end of - 3. the semester Grade.
+The end of the semester Grade may be N/A "not applicable". - 4.
 The homeroom teacher will arrange a Supportive Instructional meeting with the student, parent, librarian, and MYP Coordinator to discuss academic integrity policy requirements and student participation in Positive Behaviour Club (2 lessons: writing two Essays "Academic Integrity Rules" and "Consequences of Academic Misconduct").
-Positive Behaviour Club will be conducted by the librarian. - 4.
+Positive Behaviour Club will be conducted by the librarian. - 5.
 The homeroom teacher will record the case in the weekly Behaviour analysis document and inform the MYP coordinator.

-Fourth Offense
+Fourth Offense:

-- 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab (Academic Honesty section); email to MYP Coordinator and Head of MYP. - 2.
-The student's formative or summative criterion-based work will be awarded Zero without a re-submit option.
-The subject teacher will email parents and a student about the case and remind that a "Zero" summative assessment will negatively affect the end of the semester Grade.
-It is possible that the end semester Grade will be N/A "not applicable. - 3.
+- 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab (Academic Honesty section); email to the MYP Coordinator and the Head of MYP. - 2.
+The student's Formative or Summative Criterion-based work will be awarded Zero without a re-submit option.
+The subject teacher will email parents and a student about the case and remind them that a "Zero" summative assessment will negatively affect the end of the semester Grade.
+It is possible that the end of the semester Grade will be N/A "not applicable. - 3.
 Senior Leadership members will have a meeting to discuss the incident. - 4.
-The homeroom teacher will invite parents to have a meeting with the Head of IB programs and /or Head of School to discuss academic integrity policy requirements and internal/external suspension. - 5.
+The homeroom teacher will invite parents to have a meeting with the Head of IB programs and or Head of School to discuss academic integrity policy requirements and internal/external suspension. - 5.
 The homeroom teacher will record the case in the weekly Behaviour analysis document and inform the MYP coordinator.

-External Sanctions
+External Sanctions:

 External consequences are those applied by the IB and relate specifically to externally moderated pieces of work, for example, Personal Project.
-(The sanctions for E-Assessment academic misconduct will be provided when the school decides to register students for external assessment; not for the 20-21 academic year)
+(The sanctions for E-Assessment academic misconduct will be provided when the school decides to register students for external assessment; not for the 23-24 academic year).

-MYP graduates: DP &CP admission for grade 10
+MYP graduates: DP &CP admission

-The European School has been developing IB programmes since June 2013 and we have strong IB Continuum.
-MYP graduates are grade 10 students., so after completing MYP, they can apply to Diploma programme or Career-Related Programme at European School.
+The European School has been developing IB programmes since June 2013 and we have a strong IB Continuum.
+MYP graduates are grade 10 students., so after completing MYP, they can apply to the Diploma Programme or Career-Related Programme at European School.